Dexploarer/eliza/packages/docs/static/packages/adapters/qdrant.md

 ## Integration

-The adapter implements knowledge management, vector similarity search, and caching operations for ElizaOS, while other database functions are stubbed but not implemented.
+The adapter implements knowledge management, vector similarity search, caching operations, as well as memory management and participant tracking features.